 For more information on SEER ratings, check out our blog: What You Need to Know About HVAC Energy Efficiency Ratings

-5. How often do I need to change my filter?
+5. How often do I need to change my air conditioning filter?

 To achieve the cleanest air possible and avoid putting excess strain on your air conditioning system, we recommend changing your air filter once per month, especially in the south.
 Forgoing changing your air filter on a regular basis makes your AC work harder to provide the same amount of cooling comfort, so be sure to replace your air filter often.